Early Childhood Development in Preschool

 Cognitive Early Childhood Development

 A child’s ability to explore and think about the world around them helps them to develop wonderful problem solving skills.
-The materials provided help stimulate preschoolers’ minds and support Cognitive Development.
+The materials provided to them each day help stimulate preschoolers’ minds and support cognitive Development.

 You don’t need high-tech for this!
 A walk in the woods or down a city street together offers lots of opportunities for stimulating a child's mind.
 Cardboard boxes offer more opportunities for developing creativity than many toys purchased with good intentions.